This post will probably strike you as either common sense or absolute crazy talk. It is especially written for those in the latter group.

 delicious and unusual way.
 Apple is a group of people designing,

 building, pricing, and selling their wares.
+Sometimes these

 systems are well defined in manuals, training, and software.
 Sometimes